ClickHouse/ClickHouse/docs/en/sql-reference/window-functions/leadInFrame.md

 :::warning
 `leadInFrame` behavior differs from the standard SQL `lead` window function.
 Clickhouse window function `leadInFrame` respects the window frame.
-To get behavior identical to the `lead`, use `rows between unbounded preceding and unbounded following`.
+To get behavior identical to the `lead`, use `ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING`.
 :::

 **Syntax**